hirohisa/DCScrollView/README.md

 DCScrollView [![Build Status](https://travis-ci.org/hirohisa/DCScrollView.png?branch=master)](https://travis-ci.org/hirohisa/DCScrollView)
 ==================

-DCScrollView is an extension of UIScrollView that scrolling through the body, the title scrolls with a delay like Etsy app for iOS.
+DCScrollView is an extension of UIScrollView that scrolling through the content, the title scrolls with a delay like Etsy app for iOS.

 ![screenshot](https://raw.github.com/hirohisa/DCScrollView/master/DCScrollView Example/screenshot1.png)